wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 - A Java Developer Kit (JDK), v 1.6 or later.
 - Eclipse IDE for Java EE Developers, Indigo or later.
 This can be downloaded from <http://www.eclipse.org/downloads/>.
 - A distribution of a Java-based web server or application server, such as Apache Tomcat, GlassFish, JBoss Application Server, or Jetty.
-- an Azure subscription, which can be acquired from <!-- deleted by customization <http://www.microsoft.com/windowsazure/offers/> --><!-- keep by customization: begin --> </pricing/overview/> <!-- keep by customization: end -->.
+- an Azure subscription, which can be acquired from </pricing/overview/>.
 - The Azure Toolkit for Eclipse, April 2014 release or later.
 For more information, see [Installing the Azure Toolkit for Eclipse](http://msdn.microsoft.com/zh-cn/library/azure/hh690946.aspx).
 - An X.509 certificate to use with your application.
 You will need this certificate in both public certificate (.cer) and Personal Information Exchange (.PFX) format.
 (Options for creating this certificate will be described later in this tutorial).
 - Familiarity with the Azure compute emulator and deployment techniques discussed at [Creating a Hello World Application for Azure in Eclipse](http://msdn.microsoft.com/zh-cn/library/azure/hh690944.aspx).